AndHofma/exp_jnd/readme.md

 # Step-by-step guide

-The staircase algorithm follows a similar approach as Smith et al. in [Contributions of Auditory and Somatosensory Feedback to Vocal Motor Control](https://pubs.asha.org/doi/full/10.1044/2020_JSLHR-19-00296) by Smith et al.
+The staircase algorithm follows a similar approach as [Contributions of Auditory and Somatosensory Feedback to Vocal Motor Control](https://pubs.asha.org/doi/full/10.1044/2020_JSLHR-19-00296) by Smith et al.
 We used [PsychoPy](https://www.psychopy.org/) to set up the experiment.

 This README file provides a comprehensive guide to setting up and running the experimental task